 The TExES Health Science 6 – 12 Exam is a certification examination that is designed to determine if an individual has the knowledge necessary to teach medical science related courses at the high school level within the Texas public school system.
 This exam assesses the individual’s knowledge of anatomy, clinical nutrition, gerontology, mental health, microbiology, pathophysiology, pharmacology, professional responsibilities, safety, and other similar topics related to the health care field.
 This exam is required in order for an individual to become certified as an entry-level health science technology teacher within the state of Texas.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

-The exam-taker will have two and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The Health Science 6 – 12 Exam is only offered in a paper-based format and the registration fee for the exam is $82.
+The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The Health Science 6 – 12 Exam is offered in a computer-based format and the registration fee for the exam is $131.
 However, there are usually other exams and fees that are required in addition to this exam in order to become certified as an entry-level health science technology teacher at the high school level within the state of Texas.

 Sample Study Notes

 1. Discuss the Food and Drug Administration (FDA).